jakobfriedl/conquest/docs/8-SCRIPTING.md

 ---

 #### `conquest.set_impersonation(agentId, token)`
 Set the agent's token impersonation.
+Pass an empty string to clear it.

 | Parameter | Type | Description |
 | --- | --- | --- |